 Anyway, post #2 was back in 2012.
 I joined forces with some of my BFF bloggers to on a “redo” post.
 That is, we picked an old post, reshot it and reposted it because our old photos sucked.
 And, well.
 LMAO, I actually thought it was a great photo.
 (See the bottom of this post for the original shot.)

-So, third time is the charm.
-I mean, the pie that is the reason I started my blog deserves to be front and center.
+This is the pie that is the reason I started my blog; it deserves to be front and center.
 It deserves good photos and a good pin count (so pin it, pretty please?) and everyone needs to make this pie.

 Look at that crumb?
 You guys, I’m drooling, for real.

 So how did this pie start it all?
 Well, I developed this recipe when I was in college.
 I loved the flavors of apple pie but I always thought the traditional two crust variety was missing something.
 I also hate chewy/crunchy apples in pie; I can’t even eat a pie if the apples bounce back at me.
 So I created this recipe and it became legendary (at least to me).
 I subsequently have made this pie for every holiday for 20 years.
-And, you guys: MEL EATS IT.
-It’s one of the only non-peanut butter, non-carrot cake desserts he eats!!
+And: it’s one of the only non-peanut butter, non-carrot cake desserts my husband eats!!
 And he can never resist it!

 How did that turn into a blog?
 Well, Mel and I always joked that we should make this pie without the apples; just the crust and the crumb, because that was the best part.
 Then that turned into a business idea we had for a bakery (which is still on my mind)…and that turned into Crazy for Crust.
 And the rest is history!